openownership/openownership.beta/_visualisation/optional/metadata.md

 For each type of metadata, determine all of its possible values, and what icons will be used to indicate each of these values.

 Each type of metadata has a reserved position where its related icons can appear.
 You may determine these positions as you see fit, however we recommend:

-* Prefer positions at 45, 135, 225 and 315 degress (i.e. the diagonal compass points)
+* Prefer positions at 45, 135, 225 and 315 degree (i.e. the diagonal compass points)
 * Avoid positions on the bottom of the circle, where icons may appear too close to the Node's label.

 When a particular value for a type of metadata applies to a Party, show the icon for that value in the position reserved for that type of metadata.